Many of the poets have exclaimed the virtues of doubt. For example, Robert Browning wrote,

 God rewards the seeking heart.
 Seeking always begins with doubt, but it is a special kind of doubt.
 Not satisfied doubt but doubt working its way towards resolution.
 The Lord is saying that if we seek, he will reward us with the truth we need at the end of our quest.

-These passages teach us that what the mind thinks is not nearly as important as the condition it is in.
+What the mind thinks is not nearly as important as the condition it is in.
 Without openness and seeking, the mind is sure to get stuck in a belief system that is worldly, inherited, or, worse yet, empty.

 So the poets agree with the Bible this time.
 Doubts are welcome as long as they are “honest” as Tennyson put it, or eventually overcome by faith as Browning has it.